And I mean that especially for the folks that we just spent our first hour talking about.

 And I have a long list of other political leaders I would like for him to take with him.

-And just go be and just go just play shuffleboard and hit the beach and relax and play play as much golf as you like and leave us alone.
+Perhaps get an entire wing of a really large hotel and just go be and just go play shuffleboard and hit the beach and relax and play as much golf as you like and leave us alone.

 Let's talk about his successor, shall we?